Sierra SunTower: Output

 Sierra SunTower was certified by the California Energy Commission as a renewable energy facility.
 Power from the facility was sold under a Power Purchase Agreement (PPA) with SCE, with a projected maximum output sufficient to power approximately 4,000 homes.

 The 5 MW output from Sierra SunTower displaced emissions by 7,000 tons per year, an amount equivalent to planting 5265 acre of trees, removing 1,368 automobiles from the road, or saving 650,000 gallons of gasoline.

 Awards

-In December 2009, editors of Power Engineering magazine selected Sierra SunTower as the winner of the “Best Renewable Project”.
+In December 2009, editors of Power Engineering magazine selected Sierra SunTower as the winner of the "Best Renewable Project".
 The award distinguished Sierra as an exceptional power generation project toward meeting growing global demand.

-In February 2010, Sierra SunTower won Renewable Energy World's “Renewable Project of the Year” award.
+In February 2010, Sierra SunTower won Renewable Energy World's "Renewable Project of the Year" award.
 The award recognized eSolar's achievements in the clean energy industry by naming Sierra SunTower an exceptional breakthrough in the commercialization of solar thermal technology.

 Performance data

-According to US Treasury Department - Performance Report and Certification Form, the eSolar Sierra SunTower generated 539 MWh (MegaWatt-hour) of electricity from August 1, 2010, to July 31, 2011.
+According to the US Treasury Department - Performance Report and Certification Form, the eSolar Sierra SunTower generated 539 MWh (MegaWatt-hour) of electricity from August 1, 2010, to July 31, 2011.

-A total of 539 MWh of gross electrical energy was generated at Sierra during the period Aug 1, 2010 and July 31, 2011.
+A total of 539 MWh of gross electrical energy was generated at Sierra from August 1, 2010 to July 31, 2011.
 This was approximately 12.6% of the expected power generation of the initial estimate of 4270 MWh.